linuxgamerlife/linuxgamerlife/README.md

 AI helps me experiment faster and build tools that improve my Linux workflow.

-The final responsibility for anything published here remains with me.
+The ownership for anything published here remains with me, but if you choose to use it, then that is on you.

 ---